 4. Aids in Weight Loss

-You may have heard the saying, drink a glass of water before meals and you won’t eat as much.
+You may have heard the saying that drinking water before meals results in you eating less.
 That’s because many times, we mistake hunger for thirst.
 Water helps the body differentiate between thirst and hunger, working as an appetite suppressant.

 When you’re properly hydrated, your body burns up to 30% more calories than if you were even slightly dehydrated.
 Burning more calories leads to more waste that needs to be eliminated.
 Water helps keep the bowels flowing freely, eliminating toxins.
 Regular bowel movements are necessary for weight loss.